-If your trip to Osaka is all sorted out but your itinerary is a little on the empty side, we can give you a helping hand.You may need to ask your boss for some more time off, because Osaka is overflowing with famous attractions.
-First off, be sure to see Osaka Science Museum and Osaka Castle.
-You won’t want to miss Osaka Takoyaki Museum and Osaka Aquarium Kaiyukan either.Soak up the best of what this place has to offer by adding Umeda Sky Building and Mint Museum to your must-see list.
-If you’ve got some spare time, swing by Osaka Museum of History and Shinsaibashi Shopping Arcade too.Stop by Kyocera Dome Osaka.
-It’s one attraction you’ll find on many travelers’ to-do lists.
-If you still have space on that travel itinerary, Nipponbashi and Kuromon Ichiba Market will keep you amused as well.
+If your trip to Osaka is all organized but your itinerary is a bit on the empty side, we can give you a helping hand.Your buddies back home will be green with envy when you share with them all the incredible pictures of you in front of Osaka Science Museum and Osaka Castle.
+And after they’ve finished hearing all your amazing stories about Osaka Takoyaki Museum and Osaka Aquarium Kaiyukan, they’ll be racing to book their own vacation to Osaka!You’ll have to rise early if you’re planning to see all the fascinating sights this place has to offer.
+Umeda Sky Building and Mint Museum are non-negotiable.
+Osaka Museum of History and Shinsaibashi Shopping Arcade shouldn’t be overlooked either.Stop by Kyocera Dome Osaka.
+It’s one attraction you’ll find on most travelers’ to-do lists.
+If you still have some room on that travel schedule, Nipponbashi and Kuromon Ichiba Market will keep you entertained too.

 Osaka International Convention Center (1 mile away).

 ATC Exhibition Hall (7 miles away).

 If you’ve never visited Osaka, you’re in for an incredible time.
 With icons like Osaka Aquarium Kaiyukan and Osaka Castle, you’ll be wondering why you didn’t plan your escape sooner.
 But like all big cities, getting behind the wheel can be a little daunting — so why not lock in a mini?
 Parking is a piece of cake and handling is about as easy as it gets.
 Alternatively, if you’d rather steer clear of downtown and marvel at the more remote bays in Osaka Prefecture, you can’t beat an SUV or a four-wheel drive.